MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-jboss-eap-on-azure-app-service.md

 ### Determine whether EJB timers are in use

 If your application uses EJB timers, you'll need to validate that the EJB timer code can be triggered by each JBoss EAP instance independently.
-This validation is needed because, in the App Service deployment scenario, each EJB timer will be triggered on its own JBoss EAP instance.
+This validation is needed because when your App Service is scaled our horizontally, each EJB timer will be triggered on its own JBoss EAP instance.

 ### Validate if and how the file system is used